Kchaitanya30/Processing-Geographic-Data/Geo-processing ZIP Code Tabulation Area (ZCTA) Data to Add to the Massachusetts Geo-Database/README.md

 Use the selected records: 544
 Field Name: CNT_ETE_URB
 Expression:
-Then in it select CNT_ETE_URB = !CNT_ANGL!
+Then in it select CNT_ETE_URB = !CNT_ETE!
 Output description: It populates the Count of collisions in the urbanized areas

-Spatially joining One Vehicle collision type and Adding the summarized collision count to the Integrated ZCTA layer
+Spatially joining Sideswipe collision type and Adding the summarized collision count to the Integrated ZCTA layer

 Tool: Spatial Join
 Purpose: To join the township_and_urbanized layer with the crash points.
 This operation performs a point-in-polygon process that calculates the count of all crash locations within each township polygon.

-Target Features: mass_zctas_2010_aeac84_idty_ANGL
+Target Features: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV
 Join Features: mass_trac_crashes_2010_aeac84
-Use the filtered records: 23,404
+Use the filtered records: 12,709
 Join Operation: Join one to one
 Match Option: Intersect
-Output: mass_zctas_2010_aeac84_idty_ANGL_ETE
+Output: mass_zctas_2010_aeac84_idty_ANGL_ETE_OV_OTHR_SWP
 Field Selection: Delete all fields from the join layer except  MannerCol_ctgy1 Output Description: The resulting layer contains all End to End -filtered crash points joined with the Integrated ZCTA polygons.
 In the output layer delete Target_FID it is the Objectid of the joined layer, which is redundant